ingbuono99/HackTheBox/Pilgrimage/README.md

 ## Privilege escalation
 I did some basic checks, like ```sudo -l``` or ```ip address``` but nothing showed up.
 User Emily can't run sudo.
-So i went back and downloaded the sqlite database dump in a file .dump, then i opened it with sqlite terminal.